-"I would characterise a lot of those targets as aspirational," said the CFO of one major bank of its 2009 aims.
+"I would characterize a lot of those targets as aspirational," said the CFO of one major bank of its 2009 aims.

 A source at another said their financial targets were "swept away by the crisis", while a third said, "Of course we didn't make our pretax profit targets.
 Nobody did."

 Banks met most of their ‘firm' cost/headcount reductions and funding targets but "largely missed their revenue/profitability targets", Tricumen said.

 The section on Deutsche Bank shows that in late 2009 Germany's biggest bank unveiled eye-catching 2011 earnings targets for its investment bank, including pretax income of 6.4 billion euros for its corporate banking and securities unit, when analysts had penciled in 4.5 billion euros.

 Ultimately, it managed just 2.9 billion euros.